-- 61-04-11-01 De nitions - 61-04-11-02 Quali actions Established to Obtain Certi cate of Authority - 61-04-11-03 Procedures to Obtain Certi cate of Authority - 61-04-11-04 Requirements of Physician or Nurse Practitioner Order for a Pharmacist to Administer Injections - 61-04-11-05 Requirements of Written Protocol - 61-04-11-06 Requirements of Records and Noti ations - 61-04-11-07 Location of Administration by Injection - 61-04-11-08 Policy and Procedural Manual
+Section 61-04-11-01 Definitions 61-04-11-02 Qualifications Established to Obtain Certificate of Authority 61-04-11-03 Procedures to Obtain Certificate of Authority 61-04-11-04 Requirements of Physician or Nurse Practitioner Order for a Pharmacist to Administer Injections 61-04-11-05 Requirements of Written Protocol 61-04-11-06 Requirements of Records and Notifications 61-04-11-07 Location of Administration by Injection 61-04-11-08 Policy and Procedural Manual

 61-04-11-01.
-De nitions.
+Definitions.
 For purposes of this chapter:

 - 1. "Authorized pharmacist" means a pharmacist who has successfully completed a board-approved course of study pertaining to the injectable administration of drugs and maintains continuing competency according to rules adopted by the board. - 2.
-"Certi cate of authority" means documentation provided by the board to an authorized pharmacist, which must be displayed in the pharmacy at which the pharmacist is practicing. - 3.
+"Certificate of authority" means documentation provided by the board to an authorized pharmacist, which must be displayed in the pharmacy at which the pharmacist is practicing. - 3.
 "Written protocol" means a standing medical order between a physician or nurse practitioner and an authorized pharmacist which contains information required by board rules.